ph1-xyz/Phazerville-Wiki/DualTM.md

 * Gate 1+2 - two-level gate output from the sum of the current bits

 ## Input Modes
+Each CV input can be assigned to modulate (bi-polar) one of the following:

-* Slew - bipolar modulation of the Slew amount
+* Slew
-* Length - bipolar modulation of the pattern length
+* Length
-* p - bipolar modulation of probability
+* p - probability
-* Range - bipolar modulation of Range
+* Range
 * Transpose 1 - offset Pitch 1 (basic voltage adder)
 * Transpose 2 - offset Pitch 2
-* Crossfade 1+2 - Affects the combo Pitch 1+2 Output mode
+* Crossfade 1+2 - Affects the combo Pitch 1+2 Output mode only
   - at 0V or unpatched, the two pitches are averaged
   - Positive voltage fades toward Pitch 2; negative voltage toward Pitch 1 (i think, lol, somebody should check my math)